Model A Tires

 Although Coker Tire is obviously known for its tires, it also produces a line of Model A wheels to replace bent or rusted originals.
 Coker builds them in the original sizes (19x3 and 21x3) and even offers powder coating for an additional charge.
 Six factory-style colors are available, and you can pick up a set of center caps while you’re at it.
 Coker Tire also carries the right tubes and hardware for your Model A.

-Without a doubt, Coker Tire is the ideal source for Model A tires and wheels, so ask your customer service representative about free mount and balance when you purchase tires and wheels together.
+Without a doubt, Coker Tire is a leading source for Model A tires and wheels.
+Ask a Tire Expert about free mount and balance when you purchase tires and wheels together.
 That’s a $100 value!
 With all of these great products, and deals that keep customers coming back, it’s no wonder Coker Tire is the leading supplier of tires and wheels for collector vehicles of all ages.
-The Ford Model A just happens to be one of its specialties.